GO-SHIP-Oceanography/.github/contributing.md

 Please endeavour to make sure that your code meets the following requirements.
 If you need help with these please ask for guidance as part of the aforementioned issue.

+### Name

+When naming your code please try and choose an 'active' name that makes it clear what the code is used for.
+For example, a code that is used to plot bathymetry around measurement stations should be called something like `plot-bathymetry-at-station` rather than `plot-bathym` or `station-bathymetry` etc.

 ### Code

 Please ensure that the code is complete and runs.